Skip to main content

 externalLockMask (Advanced API)

-For axis-specific control, pass a SharedValue<number> as externalLockMask:
+For low-level control, pass a SharedValue<number> as externalLockMask:

 const lockMask = useSharedValue(0);